 The Cost to Lift a House

-This guide is specific to the average house raising cost in Ontario, but it can certainly work as a starting point regardless of where you live.
+This guide is specific to the average house raising cost in Ontario, but it can also work as a starting point regardless of where you live.

 And the answer is yes, it is.